Henryjiepanli/Uncertainty-aware-Network/README.md

 We have released the codes of our network including four backbones (*VGG, ResNet50, Res2Net-50, PVT-v2-b2*).
 The whole training and testing framework of the paper will be released soon!

+## Reference
+Refer to the following link for the processing the dataset: [Link](https://github.com/WangLibo1995/BuildFormer)

+## Citation

 We are very happy for you cite our research:

 ```bibtex